Kong/docs.konghq.com/TECHNICAL-WRITING-GUIDE.md

-To decrease the turn-around time for publishing docs, we ask that all contributors read through this guide in its entirety, reference our [Style Guide](/STYLEGUIDE.md), and consider using one of Kong's documentation [templates](/templates).
+To decrease the turn-around time for publishing docs, we ask that all contributors read through this guide in its entirety, reference our [Styleguide](/STYLEGUIDE.md), and consider using one of Kong's documentation [templates](/templates).